astronomer/docs/learn/using-airflow-plugins.md

             return self.render_template("test.html", content="awesome")
     ```

-Additionally you must make sure that the baseURL is correctly set for all new Airflow UI endpoints you are creating.
-You can import the `baseURL` dynamically from the Airflow configuration file as shown in the code snippet below.
+Additionally you must make sure that the `baseURL` is correctly set for all new Airflow UI endpoints you are creating.
+You can import the `baseURL` dynamically from the Airflow configuration file as shown in the previous example and the following code snippet.

     ```python
     from airflow.configuration import conf